LappleApple/awesome-leading-and-managing/Meetings-and-Time-Management.md

   Henrik Kniberg.
 Takeaway: Focus on extracting more value from your available time.
 “Busy-ness” is an artificial concept.
 Build slack into your schedule to achieve better focus.

+- [From Inbox-Zero to Todo-List-Zero](https://medium.com/practical-empathy/from-inbox-zero-to-todo-list-zero-cb273137d1a7) - by Joe Goldberg.
+Takeaway: "Todo List Zero: Stuff on your to-do list that needs more than a moment to resolve should get onto your calendar.
+Block out time in advance for [this], at the time of day where you get your best work done (figure this out if you don’t already know).
+Also block out time for self-initiated tasks: time to do nothing but think, time to learn and read, etc."

 - [Gatekeepers and Gardeners](http://product.hubspot.com/blog/gatekeepers-and-gardeners) - by Jared Williams.
 Takeaway: "To manage, new leaders often adopt the role of a gatekeeper early on and have a hard time letting go...A gatekeeper controls the flow of information in an attempt to narrow focus and avoid surprises."
 Be a gardener instead.
 "A gardener trusts, encourages autonomy, and exposes their team to higher level problems.
 Gardeners turn scaling and growth into a team sport."